dickansj/dotfiles/README.md

 My dotfiles, to get a computer running the way I like it.
+I have built upon the upstream [sjml/dotfiles](https://github.com/sjml/dotfiles) with some customizations for my own workflows, though the underlying setup is predominantly derived from his work there.

 ## Installation
 To get the whole repo: